 After all, Buddhists are mere humans.
 They are driven by the same interests, motives, and concerns as non-Buddhists: wisdom and compassion, kindness and common sense—as well as status, money, power, sex & drugs & rock ’n’ roll.

 Like the rest of us, Buddhists benefit from open-mindedness and transparence.
 Secular journalism and academic research, specifically focussed on the ongoing institutionalization of Buddhism in the West, help warrant that.

-Open Buddhism’s founding editor, Rob Hogendoorn, holds an international press card of the Dutch Association of Journalists.
+Open Buddhism’s founding editor, Rob Hogendoorn, graduated as a Master of Law (LL.M.).
+He holds an international press card of the Dutch Association of Journalists.
 He is also a member of the Dutch Association of Investigative Reporters.
 He subscribes to the guidelines of the Dutch Council for Journalists.

 Since 2011, Hogendoorn is a news partner of NOS Net, a network of sources who share news and their professional expertise with the Dutch Broadcasting Foundation (NOS).
 On a case by case basis, Rob Hogendoorn taps into his extensive database, expertise and findings to further the research of other investigative reporters and academic scholars.

 As an academic researcher, Hogendoorn investigated the so-called Mind & Life dialogues of the fourteenth Dalai Lama with (mostly) Western scientists in-depth.
 He also presented the paper ‘The Making of a Lama: Interrogating Sogyal Rinpoché’s Pose as a (Re)incarnate Master,’ to the panel From Rape Texts to Bro Buddhism: Critical Canonical and Contemporary Perspectives on the Sexual Abuse Scandals in Western Buddhism, during the annual meeting of the American Academy of Religion in Denver, 17-20 November 2018.